Learned, Lagged, LLM-splained: LLM Responses to End User Security Questions

-We hypothesize that a possible cause for these error patterns is data quality where unverified claims from marketing materials and blog posts about technology and security products were learned by the models.
+We hypothesize that these error patterns may stem from data quality issues, specifically the presence of unverified claims from marketing materials and blog posts about technology and security products in the training data.

-\paragraph{Pattern 3: \TransparencyArguments.} We noticed that LLMs frequently failed to bring up the transparency arguments that would build trust among the users --- open source code base, public vulnerability disclosure programs (bug bounty programs), and previous handling of data breaches and security incidents --- when answering questions related to password managers, VPNs, and MFA providers.
+\paragraph{3) \TransparencyArguments.} LLMs frequently failed to mention key transparency-related factors—such as open-source codebases, public vulnerability disclosure programs, and the historical handling of data breaches—when discussing password managers, VPNs, and MFA providers.